vcz-fr/Website/skills.md

 ### The human

-I think I am:
+I am:
+- Very open to many topics;
 - Extrovert but not a party person;
 - Calm and collected;
-- Ambitious but moderate;
-- A crazy fast learner.
+- Ambitious.
+Very.

 Want to become:
 - Socially responsible;
-- A world changer
+- A world changer, don't we all?

 Though, I am also:
 - Expressive but not talkative;
-- Easily bored when not challenged
+- Easily bored when not challenged.

 </div>